Chase Elliott wins first NASCAR Xfinity Series race since 2016 at Charlotte Motor Speedway | TSN

 Elliott wins first NASCAR Xfinity Series race since 2016

-It was Elliott’s first Xfinity Series race win since 2016 and his sixth overall.
-He has only run four Xfinity races in the past five years.
+Running on fresh tires, Elliott held off Brandon Jones on Saturday at Charlotte Motor Speedway to win his first race on the NASCAR's lower circuit since 2016 and his sixth overall.
+It was a rare cameo for Elliott, who has only run four Xfinity races in the past five years.

+“It was super special to win with the 17 on the car for the boss and Linda,” Elliott said of team owner Rick Hendrick.
+“It means a lot to all of us to be a part of it whenever this car runs, and I appreciate the boss for letting me do it.
+I'm glad to get him a win.
+It was a good day.”

+It also gives Elliott some track knowledge heading into the Coca-Cola 600 on Sunday, the longest race on the Cup Series schedule.

 Elliott became the 12th different Xfinity winner at Charlotte in the last 12 years.